The Cook Islands and Niue: States in Free Association

 New Zealand assumed colonial administration for the Cook Islands and Niue from the United Kingdom in 1901.
 During the 1960s, New Zealand considered alternative political futures for the islands as part of a broader global sentiment for self-determination during that period.
 This culminated in both the Cook Islands and Niue declining options for total independence or full-integration with New Zealand, opting instead for "Free Association."

 Passed in New Zealand's parliament, the Cook Islands Constitution Act of 1964 and the Niue Constitution Act of 1974 established the basis of self-government and "Free Association."
 Through these acts, and subsequent agreements, the Cook Islands and Niue remain part of the Realm of New Zealand and share the same Head of State, King Charles III.
 New Zealand affords citizenship to people born in the Cook Islands and Niue (offering freedom of movement to and from New Zealand), but the Cook Islands and Niue govern their own domestic affairs.
-Niue also receives economic and administrative assistance from New Zealand as per the stipulations of its constitution.
+Niue also receives economic and administrative assistance from New Zealand as per the stipulations of Niue's constitution.

-Neither the Cook Islands nor Niue are members of the United Nations, but are full members of regional and international organizations, such as the Pacific Islands Forum.
-New Zealand, in practice, provides foreign affairs and defense assistance when requested by those governments, but in the capacity of an "agent" rather than a policy developer.
+Neither the Cook Islands nor Niue are members of the United Nations, but both are full members of regional and international organizations such as the Pacific Islands Forum.
+New Zealand, in practice, provides foreign affairs and defense assistance when requested by their governments, but in the capacity of an "agent" rather than a policy developer.
 As stated in a 1994 introductory note to the Constitution of the Cook Islands, "the exercise by New Zealand of certain responsibilities for the defence and external affairs of the Cook Islands does not give New Zealand any rights of control."
-The Joint Centenary Declaration between the Cook Islands and New Zealand, signed in 2001 and reaffirmed in 2015, sets out the "principles" of the relationship and states the two countries shall "consult regularly on foreign affairs matters with a view to formulating common policies on important foreign affairs issues."
-They also will "consult regularly on defence and security issues and advise each other of any risks that may affect either or both Signatories."
+The Joint Centenary Declaration between the Cook Islands and New Zealand, signed in 2001 and reaffirmed in 2015, sets out the "principles" of the relationship and states that the two countries shall "consult regularly on foreign affairs matters with a view to formulating common policies on important foreign affairs issues."
+They also are to "consult regularly on defence and security issues and advise each other of any risks that may affect either or both Signatories."

 Figure 1.
 The Cook Islands and Niue